eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/3_product_release_checks.md

 ## Release Documentation
 <!-- Responsibility: Committer, Testmanagement, Releasemanagement -->

-- [ ] Release notes/Change logs are updated
+- [ ] Release notes/Changelogs are updated
 - [ ] Migration scripts/documentation are included if necessary (Ensure that any database or infrastructure migrations are included).
 - [ ] Known knowns
   - topic 1